stocnet/rsiena/README.md

 can be found by clicking on the latest release for your OS [here](https://github.com/snlab-nl/rsiena/releases/latest).

 Once the file has been downloaded, unzip the file, and install the binary as appropriate for your Operating System.
-In the following, perhaps the name of the Downloads folder and the version number have to be amended:

 For Windows you will first need to rename the `RSiena_winOS.zip` file to `RSiena.zip`:

 `install.packages("~/Downloads/RSiena.zip", repos = NULL)`